ab4d/Ab4d.SharpEngine.Samples.Web/Ab4d.SharpEngine.Samples.AspNetCoreApp/README.md

 # Simple ASP.NET Core website with Ab4d.SharpEngine

-This project demonstrates how to create a simple Asp.Net Core website that starts a WebAssembly that shows 3D graphics.
+This project demonstrates how to create a simple web page that uses only HTML and JavaScript to start the WebAssembly that is compiled from the `Ab4d.SharpEngine.Samples.WebAssemblyDemo` project.

-## Starting web server

-In the `Program.cs` we create a web server that serves from two locations:
-- Static files from the wwwroot folder (index.html, sharp-engine.js, webassembly-demo.js and favicon).
-- WebAssembly files from the output folder of the Ab4d.SharpEngine.Samples.WebAssemblyDemo project.
+To serve the web page, this project uses an **Asp.Net Core web server**.

-To see how to use a very simple **Html Web Page** project to serve as a web server, see the [Ab4d.SharpEngine.Samples.HtmlWebPage project](../Ab4d.SharpEngine.Samples.HtmlWebPage/README.md).
+To see how to use a Node.js web server or a simple Python, see the [Ab4d.SharpEngine.Samples.HtmlWebPage project](../Ab4d.SharpEngine.Samples.HtmlWebPage/README.md).

-The following sections are the same as for the "Html Web Page" project.
+### Prepare required files

+Before the web server can be started, the required files must be prepared in the `wwwroot` folder.

+The wwwroot folder must contain the **HTML and JavaScript files** that load and start the WebAssembly.

+Then, the wwwroot folder must also contain the `_framework` folder with **WebAssembly files** that are compiled from the Ab4d.SharpEngine.Samples.WebAssemblyDemo project.

+By default, this project is dependent on the Ab4d.SharpEngine.Samples.WebAssemblyDemo project so when it is compiled, the WebAssemblyDemo project is also compiled and the WebAssembly files are available in its Debug or Release folder.

+You can also manually compile the Ab4d.SharpEngine.Samples.WebAssemblyDemo project by starting the `compile_publish_version.bat` script.
+This compiles the WebAssemblyDemo project in release mode and also compresses the .js and .wasm files into Brotli compressed files (requires ThirdParty brotli tool).

+### Starting web server

+The web server is configured and started in the `Program.cs` file.

+Before this is done, the code checks if the required files are available in the `wwwroot/_framework` folder.
+If not, then the code tries to copy the files from the
+Ab4d.SharpEngine.Samples.HtmlWebPage or Ab4d.SharpEngine.Samples.WebAssemblyDemo projects.

+The web server is also configured to serve Brotli compressed files (.br) when they are available.
+Brotli compressed files are much smaller and therefore the web page loads faster (for example, serving only 2.2 MB when Brotli compressed instead of 9.3 MB of uncompressed data).

 ## Create 3D scene with Ab4d.SharpEngine library